SimonMcLain/Project_Repository_Programming_and_Scripting_2018/README.md

 1. Introduction to Fisher, his Iris dataset, Data Analytics & Python
 2. Summary of investigations
 3. Project management & project plan
-4. Instructions for running the script
+4. How to run the script
 5. References

 ####